stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

    ```
 2. Implement the following two functions for embedding
    an open union in a larger set of possibilities.
-   Note the unerased implicit in `embed`!
+   Note the unerased implicit in `extend`!

    ```idris
    weaken : Union ts -> Union (ts ++ ss)